K&J Magnetics mascot, Joe Magneato

 1.5" Cube Magnet on a DIY Ferrocell

 We recently received an email from a long-time customer about a unique way of viewing effects of magnetic fields.
-He found it on instructables, shown as something relatively easy to build.
+He found it on Instructables, shown as something relatively easy to build.
 We found it so interesting, we just had to build one ourselves!

 What is Ferrofluid?